 - Citi® / AAdvantage® Platinum Select® World Elite™ Mastercard | Our Review of the Citi AAdvantage Platinum Select World Elite Mastercard

 - CitiBusiness® / AAdvantage® Platinum Select® World Mastercard | Our Review of the CitiBusiness AAdvantage Platinum Select World Mastercard

 - American Airlines AAdvantage MileUp℠ Card | Our Review of the American Airlines MileUp Card

 - Barclays AAdvantage® Aviator™ Red World Elite Mastercard

 - Barclays AAdvantage® Aviator™ Business Mastercard

-American Airlines is also a Starwood (soon to be Marriott) transfer partner, so you could also consider the Starwood and Marriott cards mentioned earlier in the post.
+American Airlines is also a Marriott transfer partner, so you could also consider the Marriott cards mentioned earlier in the post.

 4. Oneworld and Partners to Europe Using British Airways Avios Points

 Although I do NOT recommend that you book transatlantic award flights on British Airways because of high fuel surcharges, redeeming British Airways Avios points for flights on other partners can be particularly valuable.